Blue Fin Tuna is very exciting fishery

-Due to the UK government we are currently NOT allowed to target
+Due to the UK government we are currently not allowed to

 While the UK is a member of the EU and the Common Fish Policy